Branch-and-bound for biobjective mixed-integer linear programming: Computational Analysis

 \section{Computational Analysis}

-We implemented our \bb{} scheme using the C programming language and the ILOG CPLEX optimization package \citep{Cplex}. \citet{boland2015acriterion} graciously shared their code with us and so we were able to compare the performance of our BB with the triangle splitting method, which we recall is a search method in the objective space.
+We implemented Algorithm~\ref{alg7} for our \bb{} scheme using the C programming language and the ILOG CPLEX 12.6 optimization package.
+This implementation, along with the instances we generated for use in Section \ref{sec:MIPLIB} can be found at \url{https://github.com/nadelgr/BOMILP_BB}. \citet{boland2015acriterion} graciously shared their code with us and so we were able to run their triangle splitting (TS) algorithm on our machines to compare against our BB algorithm.
+Recall that TS is a search method in the objective space.
 In preliminary tests, we also compared with the BB method of \citep{belotti2012biobjective}.
 However, their implementation was incomplete and so the performance of our \bb{} was far superior to theirs.
 For this reason, we do not include the results of their \bb{}.
-All testing was conducted using the Clemson University Palmetto Cluster.
-Specifically, we used an HP SL250s server node with a single Intel E5-2665 CPU core with 32GB of RAM running Scientific Linux 6.4.
+All testing described in Sections \ref{sec:presolve_computation}--\ref{sec:approximation_computation} was conducted using a Dell PowerEdge R430 server running Fedora Core 27 and which had a Xeon E5-2640 CPU and 64 GB of RAM.
+For tests described in Section \ref{sec:MIPLIB} we utilized the Extreme Science and Engineering Discovery Environment (XSEDE) \citep{xsede} Bridges system at the Pittsburgh Supercomputing Center (PSC) through allocation DMS200019.
+Specifically, these tests were conducted using a HPE Apollo 2000 server running CentOS Linux 7 and which had a Intel Haswell CPU and 128 GB of RAM.

-Our initial test set consisted of the instances examined in \citep{belotti2012biobjective,boland2015acriterion}.
-The instances from \citep{belotti2012biobjective} contained either 60 variables and 60 constraints (``Belotti60''), or 80 variables and 80 constraints (``Belotti80'').
-We similarly label the instances used to test the triangle splitting method.
-The instances in \citep{boland2015acriterion} are ``Boland80,'' ``Boland160,'' and ``Boland320'' (we do not solve instances with less than 60 constraints or variables due to their relative ease).
-We also utilize some other instances that were considered in a previous paper \citep{boland2013criterion}.
-To maintain consistency with the way these instances were labelled, we refer to them as ``Boland16,'' ``Boland25,'' and ``Boland50,'' although the respective total number of variables and constraints for each of these instance sets is approximately 800, 1250 and 2500.
-Figure \ref{pareto_sets} depicts the Pareto set and boundary of $\L_0$ for one instance from each of the two instance classes.
+For experiments described in \textsection\ref{sec:presolve_computation}--\textsection\ref{sec:approximation_computation} we utilized a test set consisting of the instances examined in \citet{belotti2012biobjective} and \citet{boland2015acriterion,boland2013criterion}.
+The former contained 30 instances with 60 variables and 60 constraints (\instance{Belotti60}) and 30 instances with 80 variables and 80 constraints (\instance{Belotti80}).
+The latter had 5 instances for each of the three types \instance{Boland80}, \instance{Boland160}, and \instance{Boland320} (we do not solve instances with less than 60 constraints or variables due to their relative ease), and 4 instances for each of the three types \instance{Boland16}, \instance{Boland25}, and \instance{Boland50}.\footnote{These are labelled this way to maintain consistency with the way other instances are labeled although the respective total number of variables and constraints is approximately 800, 1250 and 2500.}